JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ## 1. Ask Questions as a Junior Developer

-It's OK to ask questions — even ones you think are "stupid."
+It's OK to ask questions, even ones you think are "stupid."
 What's not OK is asking the same question over and over without learning from the answer.

 Early in my career, I was afraid to ask questions.
 I thought I'd look silly.
 But when I finally did, I realized everyone was happy to help and I learned and progressed much faster.